 - The scientific OU management selects the journal (Gold-OA periodicals should be preferred) together with the authors and approves the publication according to the publication regulations.

-- The library will be informed immediately and sign the contracts or give the OU the appropriate power of attorney in individual cases.
+- The library have to be informed immediately and will sign the contracts or give the OU the appropriate power of attorney in individual cases.

 - The invoice is issued with the cost center of the OU and will be transmitted to the invoice receipt unit of the HZB.

-Please note: All publications from corresponding authors at HZB in hybrid journals from Wiley, RSC and ECS will be made open access (license CC BY) by default.
-The fees for these transformation journals are paid centrally.
-For publications at Wiley´s Gold Open Access Jounals a 20% discount is granted.
-The invoices of these will be processed centrally and the cost will be charged to the internal cost center of the OUs later.
+- All publications from corresponding authors at HZB in hybrid journals from Wiley, Spinger Nature (Springer and Nature journals), RSC and ECS will be made open access (license CC BY) by default.
+The APC fees for these transformation journals are paid centrally.

-All literature orders (OA publication costs are included) must be processed via the library.
+All literature orders (OA publication orders are included) must be processed via the library.